How much does house cleaning cost?Get a free quote now

 There are lots of other reasons to hire a cleaner, but overall, hiring a house cleaner will help you get more done in less time.
 And when you look at it that way, it’ll help you figure out what your house cleaner is worth paying.

 Planning to turn your home into an Airbnb?
 Make sure you keep it well-maintained!
 Read: How much does an Airbnb cleaning service cost?

 What are the standard inclusions for house cleaning

 When you book a cleaner for your house, a standard clean will usually take around 2 hours (depending on the size of your home) and include the following services:

 Wiping down all furniture and main visible surfaces

-Emptying your rubbish bins
+Emptying your trash bins

 Cleaning your shower, bathtub, and toilets

 Washing any dirty dishes in your kitchen sink